LLNL/axom/src/axom/inlet/docs/sphinx/simple_types.rst

 Simple Types
 ############

-To help structure your input file information, Inlet supports two categories of
-types: Fields and Tables.
+To help structure your input file information, Inlet categories the information into two types: Fields and Tables.

 Fields refer to the individual scalar values that are either at the global level or that is contained inside of a Table.